SinaMostafanejad/OpenRDM/README.md

 # OpenRDM

-An ab initio library for strongly-correlated many-body systems based on multiconfiguration pair-density functional theory.
+An open-source library for reduced-density matrix-based analysis and computation.

 ## OVERVIEW